 c.
 Where the owner of an existing facility that is covered by this permit changes, the new owner of the facility shall update and implement any revisions to the SWPPP within 60 days of the ownership change.

 d.
 Upon a showing of good cause, the director may establish a later date in writing for the preparation and compliance with the SWPPP.

 a.
 The SWPPP shall be signed in accordance with Part III K and be retained on-site at the facility covered by this permit in accordance with Part III B. For inactive sites, the SWPPP may be kept at the nearest office of the permittee.

 b.
 The permittee shall make the SWPPP or other information available to the department upon request.

 c.
 The director, or his designee, may notify the permittee in writing at any time that the SWPPP, BMPs, or other components of the facility's stormwater program do not meet one or more of the requirements of this part.
 Such notification shall identify specific provisions of the permit that are not being met and may include required modifications to the stormwater program, additional monitoring requirements, and special reporting requirements.
 Within 60 days of such notification from the director, or as otherwise provided by the director, the permittee shall make the required changes to the SWPPP and shall submit to the department a written certification that the requested changes have been made.

 3. Maintaining an updated SWPPP.
 The permittee shall review and amend the SWPPP as appropriate whenever:

 a.
 There is construction or a change in design, operation, or maintenance that has a significant effect on the discharge or the potential for the discharge of pollutants to surface waters;

 b.
-Routine inspections or compliance evaluations determine that there are deficiencies in the BMPs;
+Routine inspections or visual monitoring determine that there are deficiencies in the BMPs;

 c.
 Inspections by local, state, or federal officials determine that modifications to the SWPPP are necessary;